Find Your Best Path Forward

 Court Ordered Mediation – Why Mediation Is Never A Waste of Time

-Prasse-Anderson Law Oct.
+Prasse-Anderson Law Group Oct.
 13, 2023

 Going through a legal dispute is never easy, but what happens if the judge orders you to mediation?
 Mediation is rumored to be a waste of time but, truthfully, it's often a more affordable and efficient way to resolve disputes than going through the trial process.
 This is why mediation is seldom a waste of time, even if it is court-ordered.

 We're here to discuss the main reasons why mediation is a beneficial process and should never be seen as a waste of time.
-If you'd like to speak with a legal professional, reach out to us at Prasse-Anderson Law in Tampa, Florida.
+If you'd like to speak with a legal professional, reach out to us at Prasse-Anderson Law Group in Tampa, Florida.
 Our mediator is happy to answer any questions about court-ordered mediation and how it could benefit your situation.

 What Is Mediation?